ruanodendaal/word-counter/README.md

 ## Struggles

 1. Node vs Browser.
 I spent a bit of time deciding whether or not to use Node or do this in the browser.
-In the end I went for the browser and tried to use Node again later. <span style="color:red">*Learning:*</span> commit to final decision.
+In the end I went for the browser and tried to use Node again later. **Learning:** commit to final decision.
 2. Object / class design.
-I feel like I jumped into writing code too soon which mean I spent time later renaming files. <span style="color:red">*Learning:*</span> Take more time diagraming the architecture before writing code.
+I feel like I jumped into writing code too soon which mean I spent time later renaming files. **Learning:** Take more time diagraming the architecture before writing code.
 3. Abstracting the FileProcessor into a separate file.
 WIP can be found on branch `file-processor`.
-Came across issues waiting for the WordProcessor to complete. <span style="color:red">*Learning:*</span> Look into creating Promises.
+Came across issues waiting for the WordProcessor to complete. **Learning:** Look into creating Promises.

 ## Future enhancements